• Skip to primary navigation

 Sauce

-• Return the chicken to the pan and add the vegetables.
+• Add the chicken back to the pan and cover with a lid.

-• Remove from the heat and sprinkle with chopped parsley or coriander.
+• Remove from the heat and sprinkle with chopped coriander.
 Serve with a bowl of jasmine rice.

 Notes

-Note 2 – the chicken does not need to be cooked through in this step.
+When browning the chicken it does not need to be fully cooked.
 It should be just browned and seared on the outside.
 It will continue cooking when you add it to the sauce.

-Note 5 – The length of time you need to cook this dish will depend on a number of factors – the size of the chicken pieces and the size of the chopped vegetables.
+The length of time you need to cook this dish will depend on the size of the chicken pieces and the size of the chopped vegetables.
 The chicken should be completely white on the inside if you cut a piece in half and the vegetables should be tender.
 It is perfectly fine to leave the dish to simmer for a few minutes longer if you feel it needs more cooking time.

-Note 6 – If you feel the sauce is not thick enough, you can thicken as described in the recipe.
-This step is optional – there may have been sufficient cornflour/cornstarch in the leftover marinade to thicken the sauce.
-To thicken the sauce just drizzle in the cornflour/cornstarch slurry, stirring continually over a low heat, until the sauce is the desired consistency.
+If you feel the sauce is not thick enough, you can thicken it as described in the recipe.
+This step is optional - there may have been sufficient cornflour/cornstarch in the leftover marinade to thicken the sauce.
+To thicken the sauce just drizzle in the cornflour/cornstarch slurry, stirring continually over low heat, until the sauce is the desired consistency.

 Nutrition